theory/pgenv/README.md

 ### Configuration

-By default, all versions of PostgreSQL will be built in the root of the project directory (generally, in `~/.pgenv`.).
+By default, all versions of PostgreSQL will be built in the root of the project directory (generally in `~/.pgenv`.).
 If you'd like them to live elsewhere, set the `$PGENV_ROOT` environment variable to the appropriate directory.

-Each version will be compiled with support for PL/Perl and PL/Python when `pgenv` can find their interpreters or using the value of the `$PGENV_PERL` and `$PGENV_PYTHON` variables.
+pgenv compiles each version with support for PL/Perl and PL/Python when it can find their interpreters, or by using the values of the `$PGENV_PERL` and `$PGENV_PYTHON` variables.
 See [`pgenv build`](#pgenv-build) below for details.

 For a more detailed configuration, see the [`pgenv config`](#pgenv-config) command below.

 ### Upgrading